-Employee Appreciation Day is meant to honor employees everywhere.
-The day was created to focus the attention of employers — in all industries — on employee recognition.
+The first Friday in March is Employee Appreciation Day, meant to honor employees everywhere.
+It was created to focus the attention of employers — in all industries — on employee recognition.
 But what does appreciating your employees really mean?

 We know that employees are a company’s greatest asset.
 When employees feel their company cares about their well-being, they’re 38 percent more engaged and 18 percent more likely to go the extra mile.
 In short, when employers or managers express gratitude, say thank you and actually show appreciation through celebration and encouragement, employee job satisfaction and engagement increase.